 An amble down Great Langdale16th February 2009

 Once past that village, it was a case of reaching the shores of Elter Water and following them around.
-My first sights of the lake in question were through trees but the woodland was soon exited to reveal a very idyllic setting.
-It’s being accessible meant that many were out and about on often muddy paths but their presence was no perturbation to me and I didn’t begrudge their presence at all.
-Even in the greyness, the beauty of the spot was without question with the Langdale Pikes and other fells forming a pleasing backdrop to the lake.
-Even with the gloom, the setting was sufficiently wondrous as to cause me to make a mental note of the idea of returning when skies are clearer, should that kind of opportunity arise.
+My first sight of the lake in question was through trees, but the woodland was soon exited to reveal a very idyllic setting.
+It’s being accessible meant that many were out and about on often muddy paths, but their presence was no perturbation to me and I didn’t begrudge their presence at all.
+Even in the greyness, the beauty of the spot was without question, with the Langdale Pikes and other fells forming a pleasing backdrop to the lake.
+Even with the gloom, the setting was sufficiently wondrous as to cause me to make a mental note of the idea of returning when the skies are clearer, should that kind of opportunity arise.

 Return train journey to Windermere, 555 to Ambleside, 516 to Old Dungeon Ghyll Hotel and 599 from Ambleside to Windermere.

 Please be aware that comment moderation is enabled and may delay the appearance of your contribution.